Kugane/x735-script/README.md

 # x735-script
 This is the safe shutdown script for x735;
-It is identical to the x730 script but updated to use the x735 name.
+It is identical to the x730 script except it has been updated to use the x735 name.

 How to use?